Skip to main content

 7. 7

-Pay the license fee ($110) and activate your license.
-Once your sponsoring broker submits the affiliation, the NHREC issues your active New Hampshire Salesperson license.
+Pay the NHREC license fee and activate.
+Once your broker submits the affiliation, the Commission issues your active salesperson license.
+Confirm the current fee on the NHREC site.

 New Hampshire exam — the numbers that matter